If you don’t yet have a cleaning drawer in every room, here’s why you need to make one.

 I know, you’re probably thinking right now “but Helen, that’s so silly!!
 I just keep all of my cleaning things under the sink!”, and that’s great!
 Really!
 I do that for the most part, too.

-But have you ever thought about how often you trudge to the kitchen for a bit of anti-bacterial cleaner?
+But have you ever thought about how long you spend cleaning or how often you trudge to the kitchen for a bit of anti-bacterial cleaner?
 A bit of kitchen roll to wipe a surface or a microfibre cloth to do a smudge of dusting?
 How much time and energy do you spend walking to and fro, collecting those things?
 How much energy do you have for cleaning after all of that walking?
 How much time gets wasted?

 This is why you need a cleaning drawer in Every.
 Single.
 Room.